Home / Get answers / Stay secure / Security

 Credit or debit card fraud occurs when someone steals another person's credit or debit (ATM) card, or the identifying information from one, and uses it to make purchases with no intention of paying the cardholder or the merchant.

-Pay attention to pins and paper
+Pay attention to your PINs

 • Never write PIN numbers on your card or keep them in your wallet.